 2.2.4 2025 Program Enhancements and Changes

 Regarding building codes, during the 2023 session, the Rhode Island General assembly passed legislation requiring the state to adopt the 2024 International Energy Conservation Cost (2024 IECC) within 3 months of its release.
 Based on conversations with staff at the International Code Council (ICC), the 2024 IECC is expected to be released in late 2024.
 The Company’s standard practice is to not update a new construction baseline building code mid-program-year, and so the 2024 IECC will be used to update baseline assumptions for the 2025 program year.
-The IECC 2024 impacts are most likely to impact upstream HVAC and Food Service measures.
-However, the Company has add a number of HVAC and Food Service measures to the Upstream portfolio to offset some of the potential impacts due to Code.
+The IECC 2024 impacts are most likely to impact New Construction Lighting Control Dimming and Occupancy sensor related savings.
+Additionally, the Appliance Standards and the ISP Kitchen Study will impact Midstream HVAC and Food Service measures.
+However, the Company has added a number of HVAC and Food Service measures to the Midstream portfolio which will help to offset some of the potential impacts due to IECC 2024, the Appliance Standards and the ISP Kitchen Study.
+These measures include electric demand control kitchen ventilation, radiant conveyor toasters, <40- watt hot food holding bins, single burner induction cooktops, induction soup wells, steam tables, high volume low speed vans, high-efficiency evaporating units, and fan energy index rated fans.

 The Company will also conduct a New Construction process evaluation beginning in the summer of 2024, with the findings from this evaluation likely impacting 2025 program developments.
 The evaluation will look to understand how the Company can improve on early engagement strategies with architects, developers, and design teams to influence energy efficiency.
+The evaluators will conduct a series of interviews with participants, non-participants, and partial participants to document program barriers and to develop potential strategies for improving program delivery.
 Additionally, the Company plans to understand how the simplified new construction process (e.g., moving from 4 pathways to 2 pathways) has been received by the design community and continue to find additional enhancements to increase participation and engagement.

 2.2.5 Other Considerations

-2.2.5.1 Customer Feedback
+2.2.5.1 Customer and Vendor Feedback

-The Company regularly solicits customer feedback through its Energy Efficiency team’s interactions with customers and design teams.
-These entities provide insights on what types of technical assistance and design support motivate builders, architects and customers to adopt high efficiency measures and design practices.
+The Company regularly solicits customer and vendor feedback through its Energy Efficiency team’s interactions with customers, design teams, and implementation vendors.
+These entities provide insights on what types of technical assistance and design support motivate builders, architects, and customers to adopt high efficiency measures and design practices, as well as possible opportunities to streamline the delivery of the program.

 In discussing the New Construction Program with our implementation vendors, the Company found that improvements to our program delivery and engagement strategies could yield additional savings and participation.
 The Company is currently in the process of conducting a New Construction progress evaluation, the results of which will be used to formulate 2025 program improvements and modifications.